cestella/NLPDemo/README.md

 Complete the following exercises:

+0. Familiarize yourself with the methods in the NLPUtil class and what they do.
+You will use them extensively in step 1.
+(Hint: you will re-use one of the functions in the solution for 1)
 1. The NLPUtil class is the main work-horse for the actual NLP work and heavily utilizes the [Stanford CoreNLP project](http://nlp.stanford.edu/software/corenlp.shtml).
 You can use this class to complete the Pig UDF GET_SIP, which emits a bag of tuples representing the statistically improbable pairs of words and their